NEW: Officials say Jennifer Markovsky and Ke'Arre Marcell Stewart were killed in the shooting

 A hermit’s shanty

 Dear is being held without bail in a Colorado Springs jail, according to the El Paso County Sheriff’s Office.
+He is due to appear in court Monday afternoon.

 In 1997, Dear’s wife accused him of domestic assault, although no charges were pressed, according to records from the Colleton County Sheriff’s Office in South Carolina.